-Each school may enter only one team, consisting of 4 members, in this event, and only those schools without a team may enter up to three individuals to compete for individual awards.
+Each school may enter only one team, consisting of 4 members and only those schools without a team may enter up to three individuals to compete for individual awards.
 Only those students who are competing will be allowed to participate in the event.
 The score for a team will consist of a total of all four members.